yonhan3/openosc2/README.md

 not and want to get right to building the code see below.
 And, for those that need additional information see the 'INSTALL' file in the same directory.

-.To build you do the following:
+To build you do the following:

 Case 1: If you have the openosc taball, then you do:

     $ ./configure
     $ make

 Case 2: If you build from the git workspace, then please first install autotools, and then do:

     $ autoreconf -vfi
     $ ./configure
     $ make